mongodb/docs/source/reference/javascript.rst

    A :func:`limit()` value of 0 (e.g. "``.limit(0)``") is equivalent to
    setting no limit.

-.. function:: skip()
+.. function:: cursor.skip()

-   Call the :func:`skip()` method on a ":func:`.find()`" query to control where MongoDB begins returning results.
+   Call the :func:`skip()` method on a cursor to control where MongoDB begins returning results.
 This approach may be useful in implementing "paged" results.
+Note that :func:`skip()` must be applied to the cursor before retrieving any documents from the database.

    Consider the following JavaScript function as an example of the sort function:

    .. code-block:: javascript